- Teacher Professional Development

 Each course provides five hours of NESA QTC Registered PD.

-This professional development day for primary teachers explores practical ways to teach skills and concepts through object-based learning strategies.
+This professional development day for primary teachers explores practical ways to teach skills and concepts through place-based learning strategies.

-Participants will receive a range of handouts, reading material and references to support them in implementing object-based learning strategies in the classroom.
+Participants will receive a range of handouts, reading material and references to support them in implementing place-based learning strategies in the classroom.

 The course includes:

-- The value of using object-based learning to teach History
+- The value of using place-based learning to teach History

 - Mapping possible applications

-- Designing an object-based lesson or learning sequence
+- Designing a place-based lesson or learning sequence

 - Alignment to K-10 History syllabus

-- Dr Matthew Stephens (Research Librarian, Caroline Simpson Library & Research Collection): Researching objects and their contexts online
+- Research Librarian, Caroline Simpson Library & Research Collection

 - Application to teaching programs

-- Resources to support the use of object-based learning in implementing the K-10 History syllabus
+- Resources to support the use of place-based learning in implementing the K-10 History syllabus

 History K-10 syllabus

 The course reinforced the importance of place-based learning in History and gave me a range of strategies for teaching [Primary students] about place – visiting sites where ‘history happened’, interacting with colleagues and hearing from experts in heritage and education was really valuable.

 Completing each course in the Sydney Living Museums Teaching History in the primary classroom program will contribute 5 hours of QTC Registered PD, addressing 2.1.2, 3.4.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.